OOPS-Studio/CanvasTextInput/README.md

 The following are all of the properites that can be passed to `onSelect`.
 They behave exactly the same as their counterparts above, however these only apply when the Canvas Text Input is selected.

 Setting any of these to `false` causes it to have no effect.
+Setting any of the items in `padding` to false will cause that field to have no effect.

 * `backgroundColor` - Default: `false`
 * `textColor` - Default: `false`